-Speak with a Long Island wrongful death lawyer at Carner & DeVita today
+Speak with a Suffolk County wrongful death attorney at Carner & DeVita today

 Wrongful death cases are complex, requiring the filing of numerous documents as well as vital court appearances.
 Missing a single deadline or failing to meet any of your obligations could easily derail your entire case.